 The healthcare provider conducts a detailed physical examination of a newborn to see the severity, location, and size of the cleft palate.
 The healthcare team diagnoses the cleft palate and plans a treatment according to the severity of the condition.

 The ability of a baby to feed can also provide information on the condition.
-Feeding difficulties such as difficulties during breastfeeding or bottle feeding may be a sign of a cleft palate.
+Feeding difficulties such as difficulties during breastfeeding or bottle feeding may be a sign of a cleft palate.ย

 Some of the imaging tests are performed to confirm the diagnosis and assess the severity of the cleft palate.
-These can include:

 The cost of cleft palate treatment in India ranges from 1500 USD to 2500 USD.
 The cost can vary according to the severity of the condition.
 The cost can also vary according to the need for other surgeries such as jaw surgery and orthodontic procedures.